Oracle Cloud Infrastructure offers 1-node DB systems on either bare metal or virtual machines, and 2-node RAC DB systems on virtual machines.

 When you launch a DB system, you choose a shape, which determines the resources allocated to the DB system.
 The available shapes for a bare metal DB system are:

 - BM.DenseIO2.52: Provides a 1-node DB system (one bare metal server), with up to 52 CPU cores, 768 GB memory, and eight 6.4 TB locally attached NVMe drives (51.2 TB total) to the DB system.

-Availability of BM.DenseO1.36 is limited to monthly universal credit customers existing on or before November 9th, 2018, in the us-phoenix-1, us-ashburn-1, and eu-frankfurt-1 regions.
+Note: BM.DenseO1.36 is available only to monthly universal credit customers existing on or before November 9th, 2018.
+This shape is available only in the us-phoenix-1, us-ashburn-1, and eu-frankfurt-1 regions.

 The shape you choose for a bare metal DB system determines its total raw storage, but other options, like 2- or 3-way mirroring and the space allocated for data files, affect the amount of usable storage on the system.
 The following table shows how various configurations affect the usable storage for bare metal DB systems.

 |Shape||Raw Storage||Usable Storage with Normal Redundancy (2-way Mirroring)||Usable Storage with High Redundancy (3-way Mirroring)|

 RECO 4 TB